sophie-akesson/todov2/README.md

 ## Demo
 https://sleepy-springs-69145.herokuapp.com/
 NOTE: Slow load due to being on a free dyno.
 Also Facebook Login will not work in the demo because the app has not been put up for review by Facebook.
+NOTE2: Feel free to contact me if you wish to have your user removed.

 ## Functionality